 3. Engage, support and advance

 Steps should also be taken to include women in company conversations – communication is key, and ‘old boys clubs’ are such an archaic concept that it’s unsurprising so many industry professionals are finding them problematic.
 Family commitments will undoubtedly be the most difficult issue to tackle.
-However, employers should emphasise that the company is always there to listen to any worries they may have if employers have the capacity to utilise flexible working opportunities, they should seriously consider it – 63 percent of respondents believe it would actively encourage women to stay in the profession.
+However, employers should emphasise that the company is always there to listen to any worries they may have if employers have the capacity to utilise flexible working opportunities, they should seriously consider it.

 The benefits of a diverse workforce

 Are you an experienced recruiter looking for your next role within the industry?
-Search Consultancy is a nationwide recruitment agency that offers a wide range of jobs from a variety of specialist industry sectors.
-If you feel you would be an ideal addition to our team, please do not hesitate to contact our internal recruitment manager, Peter Barry by email – [email protected] Take a look at our recruitment consultant jobs that we have on offer here.
+Search is a nationwide recruitment agency that offers a wide range of jobs from a variety of specialist industry sectors.
+If you feel you would be an ideal addition to our team, please do not hesitate to contact our internal recruitment team on [email protected].